Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period of time, resulting in a water shortage.

 Drought Level Classification

-In B.C. we use a four level Drought Classification to explain the severity and appropriate level of response to drought conditions.The B.C. government’s ability to regulate water during drought is not dependent on an area’s drought level.
-The authorities in the WSA operate independently of an area’s drought level and can be used to deal with conflicts and concerns in a single water source or with significant water shortages in a specific area.
+In B.C. we use a four level drought classification to explain the severity and appropriate level of response to drought conditions.The B.C. government’s ability to regulate water during drought is not dependent on an area’s drought level.
+Authorities can use the Water Sustainability Act, independent of an area’s drought level, to deal with conflicts and concerns in a single water source or with significant water shortages in a specific area.

 |Normal Conditions||There is sufficient water to meet human and ecosystem needs||Preparedness||Ongoing reductions in community water use|